perticascatalin/Research/README.md

 *To investigate further*

+1. Representation

-1. Representation: sequence of numbers vs. bag of numbers (count sort)
+Sequence of numbers vs. bag of numbers (count sort)

-2. Multilabel Classification.
+2. Multilabel Classification

 Vectors for small arrays of numbers.

 Largest enhancements and smallest shrinking preserve array class (all labels).

 Bent surface on n-2 space.

-3. Regression.
+3. Regression

 Directly predict the numbers in the correct order.

 Neural network has to store the numbers.

 4. Temporal Generation.
 Sequence to sequence.
 Results which can be compared to previous papers on read-write NN.